 The cause of most flats is not from riding over glass.
 If you prepare your tyres correctly, you can ride over a little glass without consequence.
 The main cause of flats is having too little air pressure.

-Its having too little air pressure.
-When your tyre is soft and pliable it means its low in pressure.
-Thats why glass, wire, metal, staples and even thorns pierce right through the rubber.
-Sharp objects love slicing and severing not only the tyre and tube, but your adventurous plans.
+Excluding tubeless tyres (more on that soon), when your tyre is soft and pliable it means you've too low pressure.
+That's why glass, wire, metal, staples and even thorns pierce right through the rubber.
+Sharp objects love to slice and sever both tyre and tube, as well as your adventurous plans.

-How?
-With low to no air seperating the tyre from the rim the tube is literally caught and pinched between rim and tyre ..
+With low to no air the tube is pinched between the rim and the tyre resulting in a flat.

-- Use your quality floor pump, and use it at least once a week.
+- Use your quality floor pump once a week.
 We always have one at Chainsmith and you're welcome to use it.
 If you’re at the store looking for a great floor pump, we've several priced pumps in store.
-For hand pump we like the Silca.
+We've also a selection of hand pumps.

 - Read the recommended pressure on your tyre and follow it.